dcpurton/pgf-cmykshadings/README.md

 ## Usage

 Just add `\usepackage{pgf-cmykshadings}` to your document preamble.
+`pgf-cmykshadings` should be loaded before `tikz` to ensure shadings defined by `tikz` are CMYK.
 CMYK shadings are used by default.

 RGB shadings can continue to be used by using the following macros: